depressed-pho/quick-mining/README.md

   with shears or a Silk Touch hoe.
 * **Mangrove trees**: Mining mangrove logs or roots with an axe mines the entire mangrove tree, including moss carpets touching them.
+* **Azalea leaves**: Mining azalea leaves (flowering or not) with a hoe or shears also mines the other variants.
+* **Huge Mushrooms**: Mining mushroom blocks (red or brown) with an axe also mines mushroom stems and vice versa.
+* **Huge Nether Fungi**: Mining nether wart blocks (warped or not) with a hoe also mines surrounding shroomlights and vice versa.

 ## Download